In this article, we will show you the best solutions on unlocking a locked SIM Card and the different types of sim card locks for your information.

 - 4. Once you enter PUK, you’ll need to enter a new PIN code.

-- 5. Please enter a new code and verify it by again entering it.
+- 5. Please verify a new code by entering it again.
 Press OK, and you have successfully unlocked the SIM card.

 - 6. Verify your new PIN code by typing it in again when you see the prompt.
 Press OK once again, and your SIM becomes unlocked.